Anytime you have a service provided in your home you want to make sure that the firm that you invite is reputable and competent.

 How many days and what subjects did you learn?
 The technician training should be considerable as they will be responsible for the proper care of thousands of dollars worth of carpet.

 There are different ways of arriving at an equitable cost for cleaning your carpets.
 Many reputable firms will charge by the square foot others by the room.
-There is no one right way.
-In residential homes with average furnishings that must be moved and average soiling, the square footage price could justifiably run up to 55 cents per square foot.
-This should include the following: Pre-inspect all areas to be cleaned to uncover all customer concerns and set reasonable customer expectations
+The cost of the service should include the following: Pre-inspect all areas to be cleaned to uncover all customer concerns and set reasonable customer expectations

 Pre-vacuum all carpet to be cleaned